How To Choose The Right Pumpkin

 Today, it’s all about how to choose the right pumpkin for your family.
 How do you choose a pumpkin?
 This is an updated post from a few years ago.
 Do you love seeing the little kids at the supermarket looking at all the small, medium, and large pumpkins in those huge boxes?

 A few years ago, I went to a local store to pick up a pumpkin to use for a party.
 The sign said $.89 on this HUGE box of pumpkins.
-Okay, so I throw one in the shopping cart and continue shopping.
+Okay, so I threw one in the shopping cart and continued shopping.
 I think it has been 25 years since I purchased a pumpkin to carve for Halloween.

 My favorite Pumpkin Carving Tools